mxcube/mxcubeweb/CONTRIBUTING.md

 black --safe ./
 ```

-### Continuous integration (CI)
+## Continuous integration (CI)

-GitHub Action are used for continues integration
+*GitHub Actions* workflows are used for continuous integration.

-### Additional notes
+## Additional notes

 Issue and Pull request Labels

-- bug: indicates a bug in the code.
-Issue has a highest priority.
+- `bug`: bug in the code.
+The issue has the highest priority.
-- abstract: Abstract class involved.
-Issue has a hight priority.
+- `abstract`: abstract class involved.
+The issue has a high priority.
-- question: general question.
+- `question`: general question.
-- not used code: suggestion to remove a code block or a file from the repository.
+- `not used code`: suggestion to remove a code block or a file from the repository.
-- wip: work in progress
+- `wip`: work in progress.
-- enchancement: code improvement.
+- `enhancement`: code improvement.

 Milestones